 Don’t confuse this with ‘describe one of your lessons’.
 This is about being able to reflect on your performance as an educator and identifying what you could improve upon.

 This could be anything from a presentation you built not working as smoothly as you expected to losing your temper with a difficult pupil.

 To be a successful Teacher you need to be humble enough to admit that you don’t have all the answers, nobody is perfect, and you too are on a learning journey.

 Resources you’ve made, lesson plans that went particularly well or examples of parent/pupil feedback are all acceptable to bring with you to demonstrate your ability.

 How do you manage challenging behaviour?

-There is no catch-all way to dealing with disruptive children in your class.
-Give examples of how you have handled a disruptive pupil.
+There is no catch-all way to deal with disruptive children in your class.
+So, give examples of how you have handled a disruptive pupil.